lisophorm/AlfonsoPhantomTest01/README.md

 Validation is "manual" as per guidelines.
 I haven't used debouncing for the validation.

+## Extra functionalities

+I have added a delete item.
+It uses the random ID I generate each time a new url is added to the list

 ## How I progress with the work

 Very first thing I look at the data structure and I create (when required) interfaces for organising the data.
 Then I create some mock services for handling the data flow